nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The `AddressBookParser` is responsible for determining the type of `Command` to be created from user input, hence we add new `commandType` cases for `AddParticipantToEventByIndexCommand` and `RemoveParticipantFromEventByIndexCommand` in `AddressBookParser`

 A `AddParticipantToEventByIndexParser` parses the user's input and obtain indexes for Participant and Event respectively.
-If the indexes that the user input are not zero-based indexes, a `ParseException` will be thrown before `AddParticipantByIndexParser` creates the command itself to prevent any further error.
+If the indexes given by the user are not zero-based indexes, a `ParseException` will be thrown before `AddParticipantByIndexParser` creates the command itself to prevent any further error.
 If all indexes are valid, a `AddParticipantByIndexCommand` will be created by the parser.

 The `AddParticipantByIndexCommand` created by `AddParticipantToEventByIndexParser` contains 2 zero-based indexes.
-The fist one is used to identify the `Participant` while the second one is used to identify the `Event`.
-When the command is executed, the `model` first trieds to obtain Participant at specified index (if unsuccessful, a `CommandException` will be thrown accordingly) and then event will be retrieved in the same manner (if unsuccessful, a `CommmandException` will be thrown accordingly).
-After all of that, if the Event already have that `Participant` object a `CommandException` will be thrown as well but if not the `Participant` object will be added to the `Event` as one of its participants
+The first one is used to identify the `Participant` while the second is used to identify the `Event`.
+When the command is executed, the `model` first tries to obtain Participant at specified index (if unsuccessful, a `CommandException` will be thrown accordingly) and then event will be retrieved in the same manner. (if unsuccessful, a `CommmandException` will be thrown accordingly) If the Event does not already contain the `Participant` object, the participant will be added to the event accordingly.
+Otherwise, a `CommandException` will be thrown.

 A `RemoveParticipantFromEventByIndexParser` parses the user's input and obtain indexes for Participant and Event respectively.
 If the indexes that the user input are not zero-based indexes, a `ParseException` will be thrown before `RemoveParticipantByIndexParser` creates the command itself to prevent any further error.
 If all indexes are valid, a `RemoveParticipantByIndexCommand` will be created by the parser.